-- Benevolent in the success.
+- Benevolent in the Success.

-- Resilient in the failure.
+- Resilient in the Failure.

-"I have come to politics to change the world".
+"I've come to politics to change the world".
 That's how the journey of a policy professional begins.
 Worthy purpose.
 At what point do you twist?
-One of them, is when the ego becomes the obstacle rather than the road.
-"I'm in politics to line myself, " confessed Vicente Sanz (former secretary general of the People's Party of Valencia in 1990) in a combination of ego and excess sincerity.
+One of them, is when ego becomes the obstacle rather than on the way.
+"I'm in politics to line myself up," he confessed.
+Vicente Sanz (former general secretary of the People's Party of Valencia in 1990) in a combination of ego and oversteerity.

 The Spanish case

-Personal Branding político
+Personal Political Branding